In-Depth Zilean Guide: Strategy and Tactics

 If your enemies don’t have a lot of sustain in lane (i.e. Soraka is not your lane opponent), poke, poke, POKE!
 Throw bomb after bomb at your enemy, causing them to lose CS and take damage.
 This will reduce their gold income and reduce the possibility they can effectively mount a counter-attack.
 If the enemy support can effectively heal and/or shield their teammate, don’t waste your time poking early; you will just waste your mana.

 Be careful not to steal your ADC’s CS with your bombs.

-When you obtain your ultimate Chronoshift, reassure your teammate that you’ve got their back.
-Give them the confidence to be a risk taker and make the big plays, knowing that you will be there to save them if things go south.
+When you obtain your ultimate Zilean Chronoshift Chronoshift, reassure your teammate that you’ve got their back.
+Give them the confidence to be a risk-taker and make the big plays, knowing that you will be there to save them if things go south.

 When team fighting, use your Time Warp to either allow your marksman to kite better or to allow your tank to initiate more effectively.
-Stun groups of enemies or anyone approaching your back line.
-Cast Chronoshift to protect your ADC or mid, who will likely be dealing the majority of your team’s damage.
+Stun groups of enemies or anyone approaching your backline.
+Cast Zilean Chronoshift to protect your ADC or mid, who will likely be dealing the majority of your team’s damage.